OutSystems/docs-howtos/src/devops/automate-unit-testing-and-api-testing/faq.md

 <div class="info" markdown="1">

-OutSystems recommends using the [BDD Framework](https://www.outsystems.com/forge/component/1201/bddframework/) for unit testing, as tests are easy to create and maintain.<br/> To learn how to build unit tests using the BDD Framework, watch this [video](https://www.youtube.com/watch?v=df6j7J33JT8)
+OutSystems recommends using the [BDD Framework](https://www.outsystems.com/forge/component/1201/bddframework/) for unit testing, as tests are easy to create and maintain.

 </div>

 ### Make Your Applications Testable